 The Centre for International & Professional Experience (CIPE) at Yale-NUS is building a number of relationships with universities all over the world, and can help facilitate your applications.
 Check the list of options that CIPE has available.
-Students have visited many places including but not limited to:
+Global Affairs majors have spent a semester or longer at many places including but not limited to:

 Last semester, I took part in an exchange program with the Pontificia Universidad Católica de Chile (PUC) in Santiago, Chile.
 I decided to study in PUC for two reasons.
 Firstly, I wanted to improve my Spanish fluency by studying in one of the most respected universities in the Spanish-speaking world.
 Secondly, I had always been fascinated by Latin American politics, and thought that immersing myself in the region’s history and culture is the best way for me to expand on this interest.

 While at Utrecht College University (UCU), the international honors college of Utrecht University, I had the chance to experience Dutch culture in Utrecht, Amsterdam, Eindhoven, Rotterdam and The Hague (where I visited the Peace Palace and the ICC!).
 I also had a fantastic time exploring other parts of Europe, particularly Stockholm, Brussels, Paris and the Croatian coast.
 It truly was an amazing semester, and the timing could not have been more appropriate—I went during my second semester of sophomore year.
 While at UCU and throughout my time traveling, I got to experience first-hand a plurality of cultures and peoples that is very different from what I have seen in Latin America and Singapore.
 My semester abroad provided me, as cliché as it sounds, with an opportunity to see Global Affairs truly come to life through the people, something that is easy to forget as you power through dense readings.
 If you’re a GA major thinking of studying abroad, my verdict is this: highly recommended!